Kimble County Historical Museum

 artifacts.
 The kids were great and

 enthusiastic about this local history lesson at it's best!
-Everyone enjoyed ice cream afterwards!

-Kimble Museum Hosted Book Review
+Kimble Museum Hosted Book Review!

 VISITOR COMMENTS: October 22, 2019 Monte Monroe, Ph.D., Southwest Collections Archivist, State Historian: "Kimble County Historical Museum is the best in Texas of its kind.
 You should all be very proud!"